GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 Time for us to make our *Rock, Paper, Scissors* application!

 1. Go to: https://github.com/GalvanizeOpenSource/Learn-To-Code-JavaScript/
-2. Download the zip file of our code
+1. Download the zip file of our code
-3. Open the files in your text editor
+1. Open the files in your text editor
-	4. index.html
+	a. index.html
-	5. CSS/style.css
+	b.
+CSS/style.css
-6. Open the index.html file in your web browser
+1. Open the index.html file in your web browser

-#### 4 Steps To Building This App
+#### 5 Steps To Building This App

-1. Get the user's choice
+1. Get the user's name
-2. Get the computer's choice
-3. Teach the computer how to guess rock, paper, or scissors
+1. Get the user's throw: either rock, paper, or scissors
+1. Have the computer generate a random number between 0-1.
+1. Use a conditional statement to assign rock, paper, and scissors to the computer's random number
-4. Compare their choices and tell the user the result
+1. Compare the user's throw and the computer's throw, and tell the user who won

 ###### 1. Get the user's choice